pressbooks/docs/_pages/pressbooks-book.md

 ## 1\.9.0

+*   Initial independent release.
-*   This release migrates all theme partials and fonts from Pressbooks to Pressbooks Book, and adds full compatibility with Pressbooks 4.0.
+*   Migrates all theme partials and fonts from Pressbooks to Pressbooks Book, and adds full compatibility with Pressbooks 4.0.